mamedov-ma/HW_VM_tasks/README.md

-# VM_huawei
-Projects and tasks from Huawei virtual machine course
+# Projects and tasks from Huawei virtual machine course